What is the Teneriffe Festival?

 Visit Brisbane’s website: www.visitbrisbane.com.au contains a wealth of information for you to choose your accommodation, and to find out what else is on offer in Brisbane for you to enjoy during your visit.

 If you have lost something at the Festival, please notify the Control Centre located on Vernon Terrace (marked on the event map.)
-If you are still missing items post-event, send us an email HERE and we will search our lost and found items.
+If you are still missing items post-event, send get in touch we will search our lost and found items.

 The lost and stolen property and lost children control center will be located on Vernon Terrace and marked on the event map.
 Any steward or member of the event staff finding (or being presented with) a lost person or child will immediately contact Security Control and pass a description of the person, their name, location and any other relevant information.